 Less-noticed Solitary bees make a large contribution, and although individual species may only be active for a couple of months each year, as a group they have a range of flying seasons from March through until the autumn.
 Grey-haired Mining Bees, for instance, are important pollinators of oilseed rape.
 The Tawny Mining Bee is a significant pollinator of fruit trees.
 That popular Hotel resident, the Red Mason Bee, is of economic importance for both.
 These leading players, along with special guests, walk-ons and extras, keep our world turning.

 So how are we doing?
 Well, there’s bad news and good news.
-This year there have been signs of needless herbicide spraying around town – in a local churchyard, that green refuge from the pressures of modern life, and on the green areas just above the Civic Centre.
+In previous years there have been signs of needless herbicide spraying around town – in a local churchyard, that green refuge from the pressures of modern life, and on the green areas just above the Civic Centre.
 Since this area especially is a nesting site for hundreds of spring bees and some of their nationally rare co-dependants, that’s a depressing own goal.

 Glyphosate is so safe, the makers insist.
-It was in the news just last week with a quiet $11 billion out-of-court settlement for those exposed who developed cancer.
+It was in the news, with a quiet $11 billion out-of-court settlement for those exposed who developed cancer.
 It may have its uses but it’s not really appropriate for a little patch of Cuckoo Pint under a tree or a small wildlife-rich strip alongside a wall.
 It would be nice to believe that Civic pride no longer means ‘My town is more sterile than your town’.

 Not too many months ago the major political parties were in a bidding war to see who could dream up the most farcical quantity of trees to be planted (and then neglected) if we voted them in.
 Tree-planting is not always the answer, and in the wrong places it could be destructive, but done with awareness and due regard for what is already there, it remains very important.